MrSlimeDiamond/minecraftsi/README.md

 or

-- Run script with `sh -c "$(curl -fsSL https://raw.githubusercontent.com/MrSlimeDiamond/minecraftsi/main/minecraftsi.sh)"` or `bash -c "$(curl -fsSL https://raw.githubusercontent.com/MrSlimeDiamond/minecraftsi/main/minecraftsi.sh)"`
+- Run script with `bash -c "$(curl -fsSL https://raw.githubusercontent.com/MrSlimeDiamond/minecraftsi/main/minecraftsi.sh)"`
 - You might have to install the `dialog` package to use.